Viola petraea W.Becker

 Viola caviahuensis, Viola copahuensis, Viola petraea f. albida

-Viola petraea is an attractive perennial plant with semi-succulent leaves that are arranged in a rosette.
-It belongs to the group of Rosulate Violas.
-Leaves are green to olive-brown, imbricate, and tightly appressed to each other.
-Flowers are white to lavender-blue and appear in spring and early summer in a ring around the outer edge of the rosette.
+Viola petraea is an attractive perennial plant with semi-succulent leaves arranged in a rosette.
+The leaves are green to olive-brown, imbricate, and tightly appressed to each other.
+Flowers are white to lavender-blue and appear in a ring around the outer edge of the rosette in spring and early summer.

-The specific epithet "petraea" derives from the Latin "petraeus," meaning "rock-loving or growing among rocks" and refers to the species habitat on rocky outcrops.
+The specific epithet "petraea" derives from the Latin "petraeus," meaning "rock-loving or growing among rocks," and refers to the natural habitat of the species that grows on rocky outcrops.